Russell T Davies: Recognition

 During Davies's first tenure as executive producer (2005–2010), only Steven Moffat's "Silence in the Library", which was scheduled against the final of the second series of Britain's Got Talent, failed to win in its time slot.
 The show's viewing figures were consistently high enough that the only broadcasts to have consistently rivalled Doctor Who for viewers in the Broadcasters' Audience Research Board's weekly charts were EastEnders, Coronation Street, Britain's Got Talent, and international football matches.
 His first episode "Rose" was seen by 10.81 million viewers within seven days, and was the seventh most watched programme of the week.
 Two of his scripts, "Voyage of the Damned" and "The Stolen Earth", broke audience records for the show by being declared the second most viewed broadcasts of their respective weeks, and "Journey's End" became the first episode to be the most viewed broadcast of the week.
-Within seven days of the transmission of Davies's returning episode "The Star Beast" (2023), the episode was the most watched Doctor Who broadcast in the UK since 2018's "The Tsuranga Conundrum", and the ninth most watched drama programme in the whole of 2023, beaten only by episodes of Happy Valley (2014–2023) and Death in Paradise (2011–).
+Within seven days of the transmission of Davies's returning episode "The Star Beast" (2023), the episode was the most watched Doctor Who broadcast in the UK since 2018's "The Tsuranga Conundrum", and the ninth most watched drama programme in the whole of 2023, beaten only by episodes of Happy Valley (2014–2023) and Death in Paradise (premiered 2011).
 All three of the 60th anniversary specials ranked as the top ten most watched broadcast of their respective weeks, although these episodes were behind multiple episodes of just two shows: Strictly Come Dancing and I'm a Celebrity...Get Me Out of Here!
-His second era also had enough viewers for the 2023 and 2024 Christmas specials—his own script for "The Church on Ruby Road" and Moffat's "Joy to the World"—to surpass EastEnders and Coronation Streets episodes on Christmas Day and have comparative ratings with Call the Midwife (2012–).
+His second era also had enough viewers for the 2023 and 2024 Christmas specials—his own script for "The Church on Ruby Road" and Moffat's "Joy to the World"—to surpass EastEnders and Coronation Streets episodes on Christmas Day and have comparative ratings with Call the Midwife (premiered 2012).
 Every episode of series 14 except for "Dot and Bubble" was in the top 20 most watched broadcasts of the week in the UK, with the first five episodes averaging a position of 16th place, comparable with series 1 in 2005.
 The season premiere "Space Babies" placed 10th after seven days and 9th after 28 days.
 The episode immediately following it and released the same day, "The Devil's Chord", (Note: Both "Space Babies" and "The Devil's Chord" debuted on BBC iPlayer at midnight on 11 May, and on Disney+ in timezones west of British Summer Time on 10 May.) placed 12th after seven days and 6th after 28 days.
-The season's main competition was against the Netflix UK broadcast of Bridgerton (2020–), coverage of the 2024 general election, soap operas, and football.
+The season's main competition was against the Netflix UK broadcast of Bridgerton (premiered 2020), coverage of the 2024 general election, soap operas, and football.
 The show enjoyed consistent Appreciation Index ratings during both eras Davies worked as executive producer: "Love & Monsters", regarded by Doctor Who fans as the worst of Davies's scripts during his first era, gained a rating of 76, just short of the 2006 average rating of 77; and the episodes "The Stolen Earth" and "Journey's End" share the highest rating Doctor Who has received, at 91.
 During the second Davies era, ratings ranged from "Space Babies" having 75.4 to "The Giggle" having 84.9.